GitLab MCP server

 - Status: Experiment

-The GitLab Model Context Protocol (MCP) server enables AI tools and applications to connect to your GitLab instance securely.
-After you configure the MCP server, AI assistants like Claude Desktop, Cursor, and other MCP-compatible tools can access your GitLab data, and perform actions on your behalf.
+With the GitLab Model Context Protocol (MCP) server, you can securely connect AI tools and applications to your GitLab instance.
+AI assistants like Claude Desktop, Cursor, and other MCP-compatible tools can then access your GitLab data and perform actions on your behalf.

 The MCP server provides a standardized way for AI tools to: